dexaai/pinecone-client/readme.md

 A fetch based client for the [Pinecone.io](https://www.pinecone.io/) vector database with excellent TypeScript support.

+Pinecone recently released a similar [client](https://github.com/pinecone-io/pinecone-ts-client).
+It's a great option if you aren't picky about fully typed metadata.

 ## Highlights

 - Support for all vector operation endpoints